For Teams

 2. Discuss one or two modules in a team meeting or workshop.

-3. Translate the generic scenarios into local examples.
+3. Translate the generic scenarios and Before You Act prompts into local examples.

 For workshops, use the facilitator run sheets to choose a 60-, 90-, 180-minute, or half-day format before sending the learner link.